smart-data-models/dataModel.S4BLDG/VibrationIsolator/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     supportedWeightMax:
-      description: Property.
-The maximum weight that can be carried by the vibration isolator.
-Usually measured in kilograms (kg) or grams (g).
+      description: The maximum weight that can be carried by the vibration isolator.
+Usually measured in kilograms (kg) or grams (g)
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `VibrationIsolator`.
+      description: It must be equal to `VibrationIsolator`
       enum:
         - VibrationIsolator
       type: string
       x-ngsi:
         type: Property
     vibrationTransmissibility:
-      description: Property.
-The vibration transmissibility percentage.
+      description: The vibration transmissibility percentage
       type: number
       x-ngsi:
         type: Property